 Add Users

-Small Migrations:
+Small Migrations

-For small migrations, it is easy to add users one-at-a-time using Quick Add.
+For small migrations, it is easy to add users one at a time using Quick Add.
 The steps for this are below.

-Larger Migrations:
+Larger Migrations

 For larger migrations, we recommend either using the Autodiscover or Bulk Add option.